europlanet-gmap/awesome-planetary-geology/README.md

 # awesome-planetary-geology
-Awesome list of planetary geology and mapping tools and wensites
+Awesome list of planetary geology and mapping tools and websites